rrd09/project/readme.txt

-This is my example Git repository.
+This is an example Git repository.
-Veni, vidi, vici.